makovich/google-fonts-offline/README.md

 npm install -g google-fonts-offline
 ```

-Then use links from Quick Use ar your collection as an argument:
+Then use links from Quick Use or your collection as an argument:

 ```
 goofoffline "http://fonts.googleapis.com/css?family=Open+Sans"